 Exclusions: Chinese Continuers.
 Other eligibility rules apply to the study of this subject.
-Check with
+Check with your teacher or NESA's ACE Manual.

 The Chinese Beginners Stage 6 course is a two-year course, which has been designed for students who wish to begin their study of Chinese at senior secondary level.
 It is intended to cater only for students with no prior knowledge or experience of the Chinese language, either spoken or written, or whose experience is derived solely from, or is equivalent to, its study for 100 hours or less in Stage 4 or Stage 5.